 Biergarten History

-The origins of the Biergarten go back a few hundred years.
-In 1539, Albert V decreed that beer brewing was only allowed during the cooler months… specifically (and quite typically German) from September 29 (the Feast of St Michael) to April 23 (the Feast of St George).
-The Brauordenung was put in place mainly, because of the high risk of fire from hot kettles in the summer months (Fachwerk houses were built close together, and they burn FAST).
-But brewers also realized that beers fermented at cooler temperatures ended up purer.
-That’s fine and good, but that meant that in the summer, when thirst was at it’s peak, only warm flat beer was available.
+The origins of the Biergarten date back a few hundred years.
+In 1539, Albert V decreed that beer brewing was only allowed during the cooler months, specifically from September 29, the Feast of St. Michael, to April 23, the Feast of St. George.
+The Brauordenung was established mainly because of the high risk of fire from hot kettles in the summer months.
+Fachwerk houses were built close together, and they burn FAST.
+However, brewers also realized that beers fermented at cooler temperatures resulted in purer products.
+That’s fine and good, but that meant that in the summer, when thirst was at its peak, only warm flat beer was available.
 Something had to be done.

 Unfortunately, these entrepreneurial Munich Beer Brewers stepped on the toes of local restaurant and pub owners who were losing business to these outdoor spaces.
-Their protests were brought before Bavarian King Maximilian I… who actually sided with them.
-On January 4, 1812, he decreed that Munich Brewers MAY sell beer from their cellars, and bread.
+Their protests were brought before Bavarian King Maximilian I, who sided with them.
+On January 4, 1812, he decreed that Munich Brewers MAY sell beer from their cellars and bread.
 Nothing else.

 And the Biergarten was born..